stappersg/vBook/src/reference/vSL/stages.md

 # Stages

-vSMTP interacts with the messaging transaction at all states defined in the SMTP protocol.
+vSMTP interacts with the SMTP transaction at all states defined in the SMTP protocol.
-At each step, vSL updates a context containing transaction and mail data accessible in rules.
+At each step, vSL updates a context containing transaction and mail data that you can query in rules.

 ## vSMTP stages